ossf/osv-schema/schema.md

 other vulnerability schemas, such as the [CVE JSON schema](https://github.com/CVEProject/cve-schema), where multiple packages are supported in a single entry.
-We've also been suggesting changes to the CVE schema as well for better alignment ([1](https://github.com/CVEProject/cve-schema/issues/86), [2](https://github.com/CVEProject/cve-schema/issues/87), [3](https://github.com/CVEProject/cve-schema/issues/88),
+We've also been suggesting changes to the CVE schema  for better alignment ([1](https://github.com/CVEProject/cve-schema/issues/86), [2](https://github.com/CVEProject/cve-schema/issues/87), [3](https://github.com/CVEProject/cve-schema/issues/88),